alstampe/Capstone---NLP-project/capstone report template.md

     nearest_similarity_cosmul("swann", "odette", "artagnan")
     nearest_similarity_cosmul("sea", "boat", "city")

     'man is related to woman, as queen is related to king husband is related to wife, as man is related to woman swann is related to odette, as artagnan is related to porthos sea is related to boat, as city is related to palaces'

 ### 2) Book comparisons, using Doc2Vec

 Dov2Vec is similar to Word2Vec, but applied on document (here book) level.

-A hypothesis was to use tfidf here, but reading lays out that LDA does not need TF-IDF and can be used with bag_of_words only.
+A hypothesis was to use tfidf here, but reading articles seems to indicate that LDA does not need TF-IDF and can be used with bag_of_words only.
 There are different opnions on whether TF-idf will improve the results, but without clear conclusions.
 This is also commented later in the report.

 The model is defined and named model_doc.
 Data input is 'book_corpus', the book-level corpus established earlier.
 The model uses 3 parameters.
 All were varied during the project, the results seemed to stay at fairly the same level.